 Avoid unofficial taxis

 One of the most common pieces of advice when traveling to Costa Rica is to avoid taking unofficial taxis.
-Sure, after a wild night out, it can be tempting to just hop in the first taxi you see, but when it comes to getting back to your accommodation safely, be sure to have your guard up.
+Sure, after a wild night out in the cantinas of San Jose, it might be tempting to just hop in the first taxi you see.
+But that’s not the best idea and we certainly wouldn’t recommend it.

-There are many reports of scams and even violence from the so-called ‘pirate taxis’.
+There are many reports of scams and even violence from the so-called ‘pirate taxis’ that operate all over the country.
 Always make sure to look for the red (or orange at the airport) taxis that have a yellow triangle on them.
-They can usually be found in abundance out on the streets of the bustling capital, San Jose, however, be careful around bus stops and in more rural areas as this is where the pirates tend to catch their prey.
-Be especially wary of drivers saying there are no buses running, as this is often their ploy.
+They can usually be found in abundance out on the streets of the bustling capital, San Jose.
+Be extra careful around bus stops and in more rural areas, as that’s where the pirates tend to catch their prey.
+Oh, and be especially wary of drivers saying there are no buses running – it’s a well-known ploy.

-Not regulated by the government, these guys will take you to your destination but will charge a hefty price tag nowhere near the correct price.
+Not regulated by the government, so-called taxi pirates will take you to your destination but will charge a hefty price tag that’s not even close to fair.
 However, some tourists have been even more unlucky, having ended up in nasty situations with the drivers.
 Other tips for being sure you’re entering an official taxi is to make sure the driver’s ID is visible and check that they are using a meter.

 Avoid the beach at night